okoroandrew/okoroandrew.github.io/_pages/service.md

   <div class="service-text">
     <strong>SpectrumX Very Large Array (VLA) Data Annotation</strong><br>
     <em>Oct 2025 – Dec 2025</em><br>
-    Leading the annotation of 4 TB of spectrum data from the <a href="https://public.nrao.edu/telescopes/vla/">VLA in New Mexico</a> through the <a href="https://spectrumx.org/">SpectrumX</a> AI/ML working group to label transmitter signatures and ambient noise, with the dataset made publicly available via SpectrumX and used for the <a href="https://www.spectrumx.org/project/student-data-and-algorithm-competition/">student data and algorithm competition</a>.
+    Leading the annotation of 4 TB of spectrum data from the <a href="https://public.nrao.edu/telescopes/vla/">VLA in New Mexico</a> through the <a href="https://spectrumx.org/">SpectrumX</a> AI/ML working group, with the dataset made publicly available and used for the <a href="https://www.spectrumx.org/project/student-data-and-algorithm-competition/">student data and algorithm competition</a>.
   </div>
 </div>